ddelange/yt/README.md

 [![yt vs online](https://user-images.githubusercontent.com/14880945/62381156-246feb80-b54b-11e9-8445-3890c091d0c3.gif)](https://github.com/alexkay/spek)

 ## Installation
-Dependencies are installations of `youtube-dl`, `atomicparsley`, and `ffmpeg` compiled using at least `--with-fdk-aac` (fdk-aac is GPL-incompatible, so this will produce an unredistributable compilation).
+Dependencies are installations of `youtube-dl`, `atomicparsley`, and `ffmpeg` compiled using at least `--with-fdk-aac` (fdk-aac is GPL-incompatible, so this will produce an unredistributable distribution).

 #### OSX
 To install `yt` and its dependencies: